talifar/CIS-1051-Final-Project/README.md

 **Final Product**:

 The final deliverables include a Quarto source file, an HTML output file, a README file, and a video walkthrough.
-All of these have been submitted both to Canvas and uploaded to the GitHub repository.
+The video has been submitted directly to Canvas as it was to large a file to be uploaded to GitHub.